 Skills for Preschoolers #23: Tying a shoe or a knot.

 Many shoes these days don’t require tying, but it’s still an important skill to learn.

 implementing learning through daily activities makes learning seem like a fun adventure — instead of a dreaded chore!

-Give your preschooleer a head startt buy learning the 52 sight words for Kindergarten!
+Give your preschooleer a head start buy learning the 52 sight words for Kindergarten!

-Take these few, fun months to help them grow in knowledge and life skills!
+Take these few, fun years to help your child grow in knowledge and life skills!